josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 **One particularly nice thing about SvelteKit is that its output can be whatever you want.** It can function as a static site generator (as it does in my case), but it's also capable of generating apps with server-side rendering, or a mixture of server-side and static, or even full-fledged Node apps.

-<Callout class="former-highlight">So as you'd use a front-end framework like Svelte to build a small user interface or a single-page application, you can use a meta-framework like SvelteKit to build just about&nbsp;anything.</Callout>
+<Callout>So as you'd use a front-end framework like Svelte to build a small user interface or a single-page application, you can use a meta-framework like SvelteKit to build just about&nbsp;anything.</Callout>

 This is possible because SvelteKit offers several [adapters](https://kit.svelte.dev/docs#adapters) to process your input differently, depending on what your end goal is.
 Same input; whatever output you like!